dotnize/badi-client/README.md

    ```sh
    git pull
    ```
-2. Merge the changes from the `main` branch to your branch:
+2. Merge the changes from the `main` branch to your branch (if you're currently in your own branch):
    ```sh
    git merge main
    ```
    If naay conflicts, chat nalang sa server hehe
-3. _OPTIONAL_, fresh install to avoid cache issues:
+3. _OPTIONAL_, fresh install if dependencies were updated:
    ```sh
    npm run freshinstall
    ```